Doverstav/gibd/README.md

 ## Commands
 Usecases:
-Delete local branches
+Delete local branches => DONE
-Delete local branches with no remote
+Delete local branches with no remote => DONE
 Delete local branches with no remote & prune remote beforehand

 There should be a "force" flag to remove branches even if there is a warning (for example, they haven't been merged)